-German World Children's Day - History
+German World Children's Day timeline

-United Nations Resolves Universal Children’s Day
+United Nations Universal Children’s Day Resolution passed

 German World Children's Day Activities